“They devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers.”

 – Acts 2:42

 As members of a Christian Community we know how important it is to join together and learn more about each other with fellowship.
 In 2015, St. Christopher’s Fellowship Committee was created, following the disciples example by combining the Activity and Hospitality Committees.
-The new committee is responsible for the planning and hosting of social activities throughout the year.
-The Fellowship Committee meets monthly with an ongoing check to evaluate past offerings and to come up with future events.
-Each event has a “go to” person who is responsible for organizing and implementing the action plan.
+The Fellowship Committee is responsible for the planning and hosting of social activities throughout the year.
+Committee members meet monthly with an ongoing check to evaluate past offerings and plan for future events.
+Each event has a point person who is responsible for organizing and implementing the action plan.
 The committee works together in this important and engaging ministry.

-Most recently, the Fellowship Committee has led the following programs:
+In 2017, the Fellowship Committee has hosted the following events: